bdwilson/hubitat/BTLE-Presence/README.md

 script from is your "location" and you can assign different "users" to be looked for within the script, thus it's multi-user.
 This idea was borrowed from
 here: https://www.domoticz.com/wiki/Presence_detection_%28Bluetooth_4.0_Low_energy_Beacon%29.
+<br><br>

-The added benefit of using this is that you don't need to invest in expensive presence devices, assuming you have a Linux device with bluetooth LE capabilities and it's in a locatoin where it can see the BTLE devices you wish to track.
+The added benefit of using this is that you don't need to invest in expensive presence devices, assuming you have a Linux device with bluetooth LE capabilities and it's in a location where it can see the BTLE devices you wish to track.

 Requirements